 Policy

-No employee of the University of Chicago shall be issued or required to wear a respirator until the need for such protection has been validated by Environmental Health and Safety for non-research related work activity, or the Office of Research Safety for research related activities, and the affected employee has met the criteria set forth by the Occupational Safety and Health Administration (OSHA).
+No employee of the University of Chicago shall be issued or required to wear a respirator until the need for such protection has been validated by Environmental Health and Safety for non-research related work activity, or the Office of Research Safety for research-related activities, and the affected employee has met the criteria set forth by the Occupational Safety and Health Administration (OSHA).
+If a user is wearing a respirator at a host employer site, then please refer to the Respirator Use at Host Employer document.

 Back to top